Pittsburgh International Race Complex: The track

-Pittsburgh International Race Complex offers three track configurations.
-The North track configuration is 1.600 mi and the South track covers 1.200 mi.
-The full course is 2.780 mi in length and combines both the North and South track.
-All tracks feature significant elevation change throughout and were designed to follow the natural terrain.
-Pitt Race hosts many different sports car series such as SCCA and NASA, as well as holding track days and open tests for both cars and motorcycles such as N2 Track Days.
-Since 2017, the track has been host of the MotoAmerica Championship The Tracks hosts a FIM Grade 1 License.
+Pittsburgh International Race Complex offered three track configurations.
+The North track configuration was 1.600 mi and the South track covers 1.200 mi.
+The full course was 2.779 mi in length and combined both the North and South track.
+All tracks featured significant elevation change throughout and were designed to follow the natural terrain.
+Pitt Race hosted many different sports car series such as SCCA and NASA, as well as holding track days and open tests for both cars and motorcycles such as N2 Track Days.
+From 2017 to 2023, the track also hosted the MotoAmerica Championship And it also hosted Trans-Am Series in 2018 and 2024.

-The track also runs a program called Total Vehicle Control (TVC).
-It provides instruction in situational awareness, driving dynamics, skid control, emergency braking, and accident avoidance techniques.
-The program is targeted at commercial and emergency vehicle drivers as well as individuals.
+The track also ran a program called Total Vehicle Control (TVC).
+It provided instruction in situational awareness, driving dynamics, skid control, emergency braking, and accident avoidance techniques.
+The program was targeted at commercial and emergency vehicle drivers as well as individuals.